Yul Edochie shares adorable photos of son with 2nd wife as he marks 1st birthday

 - Yul took to his Instagram page with photos of the little boy as he called him the newest member of his squad

-- Even though Nogerians gushed over the handsome little man, they did not spare Yul with the drags and nasty comments
+- Even though Nigerians gushed over the handsome little man, they did not spare Yul with the drags and nasty comments

 The toddler looked cute in his little Igbo fit as the actor welcomed him to the Yul Edochie squad as the newest member.